google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 book_path: /web/fundamentals/_book.yaml

 {# wf_blink_components: Blink>PushAPI #}
-{# wf_updated_on: 2018-09-20 #}
+{# wf_updated_on: 2019-06-06 #}
 {# wf_published_on: 2016-06-30 #}

-# Notification Behaviour {: .page-title }
+# Notification Behavior {: .page-title }

 {% include "web/_shared/contributors/mattgaunt.html" %}

 So far we've looked at the options that alter the visual appearance of a notification.
-There are also options that alter the behaviour of notifications.
+There are also options that alter the behavior of notifications.

-By default, calling `showNotification()` with just visual options will have the following behaviours:
+By default, calling `showNotification()` with just visual options will have the following behaviors:

 - Clicking on the notification does nothing.
 - Each new notification is shown one after the other.
 The browser will not collapse the